ionic-team/ionic-docs/src/content/pro/environments/intro.md

 # Build Environments

-Every time Ionic deploys or packages code, it's done in a secure environment and provided with configurable key/value pairs which can be leveraged to customise the build and outputs.
+Every time Ionic deploys or packages code, it's done in a secure environment and provided with configurable key/value pairs which can be leveraged to customize the build and outputs.

 ## Default Environment